eDNA surveys for aquatic wildlife

-eDNA metabarcoding is a powerful tool for surveying aquatic vertebrate communities without the need to catch the animals themselves.
-It has been shown to be effective in a wide variety of aquatic ecosystems (ponds, lakes, streams, rivers, estuaries and oceans) and is particularly well developed for surveying fish communities.
+eDNA is a powerful tool for surveying aquatic vertebrate communities without the need to catch the animals themselves.
+It has been shown to be effective in a wide variety of aquatic ecosystems (ponds, lakes, streams, rivers, estuaries and oceans) and can be used either to detect the presence of particular species, or to survey whole communities of organisms.

 NatureMetrics provides kits and instructions for collecting eDNA samples from various types of waterbodies.
 Our sampling kits are based on manual on-site filtration of water, and the filters can be sent to the laboratory using non-specialist postage.